masud-technope/NLP2API-Replication-Package/README.md

 System Requirements:
 =====================
-- NLP2API was built with **JDK 1.8.0_74**.
-Please use the exact version or JDK 1.8.* for the successful execution/run.
-- **JDK 10 fails** to load some legacy dependencies of NLP2API
+- JDK: NLP2API was built with **JDK 1.8.0_74**.
+Please use JDK 1.8.* for the successful execution/run. **JDK 10 fails** to load some legacy dependencies of NLP2API.
-- Tool was developed on Windows 10
+- Operating System: Windows 10+
 - The path to the directory containing NLP2API materials should not contain any *space* characters.
 - Every compressed file should be de-compressed in the same directory.
 For example, dataset/answer-ext.7z should be dataset/answer-ext.
-- Make sure that fastText is working on your platform.
-To check, go to /fastText directory and execute "fasttext" on the command line.
+- Make sure that **fastText** is working on your platform.
+To check, go to **/fastText** directory and execute **fasttext** on the Windows command line.
+If it shows the available options, then fastText is working.
+Otherwise, you have to take care of its dependencies (https://fasttext.cc/docs/en/support.html).

 Available Operations: